Community development courses

 If you study a degree in community development through Open Universities Australia, you have the flexibility to choose how many subjects you take per term.
 This means you can complete your qualification at a faster or slower pace than you would on campus.

-Studying online means that you can build your skills at a pace that suits you.
-You’ll be able to study where and when you want and fit your study around existing life and work commitments, while accessing all the study support you need.
+Opting for an online community development course means you can build your skills at a pace that suits you.
+You’ll be able to study where and when you want, and fit your study around existing work commitments, while accessing all the study support you need.

 • Community service officer